ros2/ros2_tracing/README.md

 `ros2_tracing` currently only supports the [LTTng](https://lttng.org/) tracer.
 Consequently, it currently only supports Linux.

+> [!NOTE]
-**Note**: make sure to use the right branch, depending on the ROS 2 distro: [use `rolling` for Rolling, `galactic` for Galactic, etc.](https://docs.ros.org/en/rolling/The-ROS2-Project/Contributing/Developer-Guide.html#branches)
+> Make sure to use the right branch, depending on the ROS 2 distro: [use `rolling` for Rolling, `galactic` for Galactic, etc.](https://docs.ros.org/en/rolling/The-ROS2-Project/Contributing/Developer-Guide.html#branches)

 ## Publications & presentations